mattermost/docs/source/configure/user-management-configuration-settings.rst

 .. include:: ../_static/badges/ent-only.rst
   :start-after: :nosearch:

-From Mattermost v9.11, system admins can help users customize their Mattermost experience by editing the user's settings within the System Console.
+From Mattermost v9.11, system admins can help end users customize their Mattermost notifications by editing the user's :doc:`notification settings </preferences/manage-your-notifications>` on the user's behalf within the System Console.
 Users can view, modify, and override their own settings at any time.

 1. Go to **System Console > User Management > Users** to access all user accounts.
 2. Select the user you want to manage.